edwieee/edwieee/README.md

 ## 🤖 What I Do

-- **AI & Automation Engineering** — Building AI agent pipelines, LLM-powered tools, and workflow automations using n8n, Python, and modern AI APIs
+- **AI Engineering** — Designing and deploying AI agent pipelines, LLM-powered tools, and intelligent workflow systems using Python, n8n, and modern AI APIs
-- **Full-Stack Web Development** — Crafting production-grade web apps with Next.js, TypeScript, and Tailwind CSS — from landing pages to full product builds
-- **Freelance & Client Projects** — Currently building websites for real businesses, handling everything from design to deployment

----
+- **AI Systems for Businesses** — Building custom automation and AI solutions that solve real operational problems — from lead generation to process intelligence

+-

 ## 🌱 Always Learning